d3slect/Cloud-Application-Development/slides/slides.md

 - Integrated with Google services
 	- Management console and Google Accounts authentication
 	- Can be integrated with Google Apps (domain name, ...)
-	- Access to API of Youtube and other google services
+	- Access to API of Youtube and other Google services
 - Free / paid option
 	- paid = pre-paid 'credit', works until depleted
 - Further reading